 At the moment some airlines simply ban e-bikes outright while others allow them on board but with batteries removed and left at home.

-Overall our experience at airports has been relatively straight forward when travelling with our bikes.
-This would equally apply to any oversize baggage such as surf boards or golf clubs.
-Like anything it can be a bit daunting the first time you do it but all in all it is really no different to travel with normal sized baggage.
+Overall our experience at airports has been relatively straightforward when travelling with our bikes.
+This would equally apply to any oversize baggage such as surfboards or golf clubs.
+Like anything it can be a bit daunting the first time you do it but all in all, it is really no different to travel with normal-sized baggage.

-Check in procedures with a bike are the same as with any other baggage with one exception.
+Check-in procedures with a bike are the same as with any other baggage with one exception.
 Once you have completed the usual check-in formalities and the bag has been weighed and tagged you will need to take it to an oversize baggage area as it will not fit on the standard luggage conveyors.
 Counter staff have always explained where the oversize baggage area is and it is usually well signposted.

 Bike bags and boxes are too big for the usual luggage carousels so you do not need to line up at them.
-Instead the airport will have a specific oversize baggage collection area where you will need to wait.
+Instead, the airport will have a specific oversize baggage collection area where you will need to wait.
 These have always been well signposted in our experience and finding them is easy.
 Oversize baggage arrives usually at the same time as other baggage and will come out as it is unloaded from the aircraft.

 Busy airports can be a bit more difficult to navigate with oversize baggage but it is all part of the experience and only a minor inconvenience.
 We have never had any significant issues in getting from the plane and out of the airport or checking in.
 It is worth allowing a little bit of extra time though as it can be a bit slower getting around.

-If you find yourself in the situation where you are over your weight or size limits you will have to pay excess baggage fees.
+If you find yourself in a situation where you are over your weight or size limits you will have to pay excess baggage fees.
 These are not cheap so it pays to make sure you know what your limits are and stick to them.
 Typically slightly over the limit is not an issue but we have always aimed to be right on the limit or below it.

 Excess fees are charged as a cumulative amount.
 If your bag is both oversize and overweight, you will be charged an excess fee for both infringements as if they were individual infringements.

 Many airlines give you the ability to purchase additional baggage prior to travel which is significantly cheaper than excess charges so keep that in mind.
-We have always managed with a 30kg check bag limit and 7kg carry-on.
+We have always managed with a 30kg check bag limit and a 7kg carry-on.
 Note that many airlines also weigh carry-on at check-in.